Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Performance

-To further support the usefulness of optimally-tuned gradient and Hessian estimation schemes introduced in Sec.~\ref{sec:optest}, an important question is whether the critical value $N_*$ increases rapidly as the quantum-circuit size scales exponentially with the number of qubits $n$.
-Basic intuition suggests that since the FD and GD sampling errors decreases exponentially with $n$ according to Sec.~\ref{subsec:optFD}, while the PS sampling errors \emph{do not} [recall~\eqref{eq:PS_MSE}], the critical value $N_\mathrm{T}=N_*$ required for the PS strategy to start outperforming the former schemes would also grow exponentially with $n$.
-Indeed, based on the approximately minimized MSE's in \eqref{eq:optFDMSE} for the FD~strategy under the TDS condition, we find that
+To further support the usefulness of optimal FD and GD schemes, we answer the important question: ``How does $N_*$ scale with the number of qubits $n$?''.
+Basic intuition suggests that since the FD and GD estimation errors decreases with $n$ according to Sec.~\ref{subsec:optFD}, while the PS ones \emph{do not} [recall~\eqref{eq:PS_MSE}], the critical value $N_\mathrm{T}=N_*$ required for the PS strategy to start outperforming the former schemes would also grow with $n$.
+Indeed, based on the approximately minimized MSE's in \eqref{eq:optFDMSE} for the FD~strategy under the TDS condition and the regime $N_*\gg d$, we find that

-For the GD~strategy under the TDS condition, the upper bounds derived and stated in \eqref{eq:optGD_UB} conveniently permit us to write down the \emph{lower bounds} of $N_*$:
+For the GD~strategy under the TDS condition, the upper bounds derived and stated in \eqref{eq:optGD_UB} conveniently permit us to write down \emph{approximate and loose lower bounds} of $N_*$:

-It should now be evident that $N_*\geq O(2^n)$.
+While Eqs.~\eqref{eq:N_star_FD} and \eqref{eq:N_star_GD} strictly hold only when $N_*\gg d$, they analytically show, at least in this regime, that $N_*\gtrsim O(2^n)$.
+The plots in Fig.~\ref{fig:N_star} clearly shows an exponential increase in $N_*$ with respect to $n$ regardless of whether $\epsilon_\mathrm{opt}$ is found with numerical MSE optimization or large $N_\mathrm{T}$ approximation.
+In particular, for the optimized FD strategy, the differences between the exact numerically obtained $N_*$s and those from \eqref{eq:N_star_FD} are very small.
 In general, $N_*$ is a useful measure for the sampling efficiency of a particular optimized scheme in question.
-A larger $N_*$ implies that the optimized estimation scheme gives a smaller sampling error for a larger range of $1\leq N_\mathrm{T}\leq N_*$ in contrast to the PS strategy.
+A larger $N_*$ implies that the optimized numerical scheme gives a smaller estimation error for a larger range of $1\leq N_\mathrm{T}\leq N_*$ in contrast to the analytical PS strategy.
 A scheme that exhibits an exponentially growing $N_*$ with respect to $n$ is therefore a much more statistically favorable one over~PS for scalable VQAs.
 Figure~\ref{fig:N_star} illustrates the exponential growth in $N_*$ with respect to $n$ for estimations performed under the TDS condition.
 More general arguments in Appendices~\ref{app:QCavg} and~\ref{app:smp_err}, which are applicable to \emph{all cases} in Fig.~\ref{fig:cases}, technically guarantee an exponentially growing~$N_*$ with $n$ for \emph{all}~FD and GD~estimation schemes.
 With this, optimally-tuned FD and GD strategies may be regarded as prime candidates for scalable VQAs, especially on NISQ platforms where estimating large-$n$ circuit-model expectation values with large numbers of sampling copies is practically infeasible.